open-telemetry/opentelemetry-specification/specification/api-tracing.md

 allows to record and process information about the individual Span without sending it to the backend.
-An example of this scenario may be recording and processing of all incoming requests for the processing and building of SLA/SLO latency charts while sending only subset - sampled spans - to the backend.
+An example of this scenario may be recording and processing of all incoming requests for the processing and building of SLA/SLO latency charts while sending only a subset - sampled spans - to the backend.
 See more in [sampling section of SDK design](sdk-tracing.md#sampling).

 Users of the API should only access the `IsRecordEvents` property when